The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

-I shall convert the city of Rome, as the symbol of my divine rebirth and greatness.
+I shall transform the city of Rome into the symbol of my divine rebirth and greatness.

 ECLECTUS.